 Over the years we’ve had numerous businesses calling for an emergency stop-gap solution when their on premise phone systems died.
 In the best of circumstances, they may be down for a week.
 With a cloud-based system they never miss a beat.

-These applications are cost effective, don’t require cash up front and users get the advantage of the latest upgrades and features without all of the related installation and compatibility hassles.
+These cloud-based business management applications are cost effective, don’t require cash up front and users get the advantage of the latest upgrades and features without all of the related installation and compatibility hassles.
 The sense of security that comes with these moves is significant.
 The ability to run my business “through the cloud” means we don’t have to rely on a local network or local computers that can crash or get taken out by theft, water damage, power surges, hardware failures or other threats.

 What about you?
 What applications have you discovered to help your business contain costs while improving efficiency, security and employee satisfaction?